jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 Write your unit tests in the `Infrastructure.Shared.UnitTests` project, and verify the behavior of your adapter.

 > Unit tests are always marked with the `Category=Unit` trait, and these tests are run very frequently and in every build.

+You should test all public methods of your adapter (according to the "port" you have implemented).
+You are aiming for 100% coverage here.

+If you have implemented a custom vendor client, you should also unit test parts of that adapter to ensure that requests are being prepared in the correct ways.

+> Many vendors have very strict and specific ways to construct requests to their APIs, and handle specific error responses, and these constraints should be tested here.

 ### Integration testing